SEO is like going to the Gym23 January 2023

 SEO, or search engine optimisation, is often misunderstood.
-In part, this is due to the way some SEO specialists and the industry present it.
+This is partly due to how some SEO specialists and the industry present it.
 However, there are certain truths that are important to understand before diving into any SEO work.

 SEO is an activity to improve your website and its rankings in the search engines.
 Similar to working out and eating healthy for your body.

 If I was to say to you “Come to the gym 3 times a week for a month and you will be the fittest, strongest and leanest person in your town” would you believe me?
 Are you confident that you will be fitter, stronger and leaner than anyone else in your town, including those who have been using the gym regularly every month for the last 10 years?